CS109a-Election2020/Harvard_G1/Electoral_College/Notes.md

 Question: Do we want to perform a classification task ?
 Ie vote = Rep or Dem, or do we want to perform a Regression task when obtaining the repartition of votes for every state ?
 Left to check: the House of Reps vote, renew the construction of the frames + how we computed the scores.
+We changed the House of Reps vote, everything is okay except for the 2018 election, which is going to be manually fixed.
+Fix the polls for Alabama, to be pulled from github
+We checked the lengths of the dfs, being coherent with the polls Now, going to manually fix the results from the 2018 election: done